microsoftgraph/microsoft-graph-toolkit/docs/authentication.md

 ## Microsoft Graph

 Each control is enabled with Graph access out of the box as long as the developer has initialized a provider (as described in the above section).
-To get a reference to the built in Microsoft Graph APIs, first get a reference to the global IAuthProvider and then use the `Graph` object:
+To get a reference to the built in Microsoft Graph APIs, first get a reference to the global IProvider and then use the `Graph` object:

 ```js
 let provider = GraphProviders.getAvailable();